openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Create a Cluster Template
 -------------------------

-1) Navigate to the "Sahara" tab in the dashboard, then click on the "Cluster Templates" panel.
+1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Cluster Templates" panel.

 2) From that page, click on the "Create Template" button at the top right.